-In 2016, Rights and Resources Initiative’s website was steps behind in design and technical best practices, organized in a confusing way, and did not accurately portray the global Coalition’s current work, impact and reach.
-In order to effectively execute the website’s visual and content refresh, I managed and followed a multi-step process, which included:
+In 2016, I led a redesign of the organization’s website.
+The site was behind in design and technical best practices, organized in a confusing way, and failed to portray the global coalition’s work, impact, and reach.
+In order to effectively execute the website’s refresh, I managed and followed a multi-step process, which included:

-Examining the Google Analytics data from the website to determine key content areas and speaking with staff to identify the main concerns with the design and functionality of the existing site.
+Examining the website’s Google Analytics data to determine key content areas and conducting interviews with staff to identify the main concerns with the design and functionality of the existing site.

 Using the gathered information to develop an infrastructure for the site and create a sitemap and early wireframes for key pages.

-Auditing the content on the site to map out which pages needed to be edited, translated into French and/or Spanish, or created from scratch.
+Auditing the content on the site to map out which pages needed to be edited, translated into French and Spanish, or created from scratch.

-Developing a contract and plan with web developer consultants to execute the rebuild of the site.
+Developing a contract and project plan with web developer consultants to execute the rebuild of the site.

-Writing, editing and designing content for the site, including page text, new audience icons, and the home page header image.
-Conducting an image search to select photos for the various page headers that matched the RRI brand and mission.
+Writing, editing and designing content for the site, including page text, new audience icons, and header images.

 In August 2016, the Alliance held a mobilization to encourage action on the ground and share stories from communities around the world.
 Using the same process as before, I designed four graphics to share in three languages, drafted and edited social media language, and helped organize a posting schedule to share with all member organizations.

-True North Magazine, a magazine conceptualized by students in a joint design and writing course at UNC-Chapel Hill, focused on the emerging volunteer travel movement, or voluntourism.
+True North Magazine, a magazine conceptualized by students in a joint design and writing course at UNC-Chapel Hill in 2014, focused on the emerging volunteer travel movement, or voluntourism.
 In the creation of the magazine, we strived to keep readers informed about trends in the movement.